katasik/spotify_playlist/README.md

-# Brief analysis on my favorite spotify playlist
+# Brief analysis on my favorite spotify playlist in Python